marconunesrj/microservices-demo-final/README.md

 - Please enter the correct credentials in twitter4j.properties file.
 - Then run mvn install -DskipTests command
 - Then go to docker-compose folder, execute o GITBASH, and run: chmod +x check-config-server-started.sh
+- Then go to docker-compose folder, execute o GITBASH, and run: chmod +x check-kafka-topics-created.sh
 - Then go to docker-compose folder, Execute: docker-compose --project-name event-drive-microservices up -d pois a referência dos arquivos .yml está no arquivo .env na variável COMPOSE_FILE
 - Check the pom.xml file and spring-boot-maven-plugin section in twitter-to-kafka-service, where we configure the build-image goal to create docker image with mvn install command